tranSMART-Foundation/transmartApp-doc/source/admin.rst

 +----------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 .. note::
-    For information about creating new roles that you can assign to users, see *User Roles* on page 138.
+    For information about creating new roles that you can assign to users, see *User Roles*.

 Access Rights to Analyze Studies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^